dotnet/csharplang/proposals/low-level-struct-improvements.md

 `System.Runtime.CompilerServices` namespace.

 ### Safe fixed size buffers
-The language will relax the restrictions on fixed sized arrays such that the can be declared in safe code and the element type can be managed or unmanaged.
+The language will relax the restrictions on fixed sized arrays such that they can be declared in safe code and the element type can be managed or unmanaged.
 This will make types like the following legal: